julietteBergoend/pyannote-db-plumcot/CONTRIBUTING.md

 ## images

 The script is `images.py`.
 It scraps all images of a given serie and infers the label from the IMDB caption.
-Note that, since the IMDB caption only contains info about the characters, it does a 1-1 mapping between actor and character.
-Thus it's not functional if one actor plays several character, as the `characters.py` script which only extracts the main character that an actor plays.
+Note that, since the IMDB caption only contains info about the actors, it does a 1-1 mapping between actor and character.
+Thus it's not functional if one actor plays several character, as the `characters.py` script only extracts the main character that an actor plays.

 Images are stored in the `images/` folder, each character gets its own directory, e.g. `images/leonard_hofstadter`.
 Thus images are duplicated if there are several characters on the same picture.